 Typically, the value of vehicles can usually be obtained by using various blue book values that are accessible through the internet.

 If there are businesses owned by either of the parties involved in the divorce, this may require an expert business appraisal.
 If a business is fairly simple, the two parties may be able to agree upon a reasonable value, and assuming both parties are involved in the business.
 However, more complex businesses or businesses where one party is entirely excluded from the business operations, voluntarily or intentionally, will often necessitate using certified public accountants, forensic accountants, and or a business valuation analyst to thoroughly review the assets, liabilities, income, and expenses of the operation.

 401(k) plans and pension plans present their challenges when it comes to dividing assets in a divorce.
 This is because determining the premarital portion of any defined contribution plan can be complicated.
 In some cases, this may require the assistance of a forensic accountant to go through all account statements.
 Prior to getting divorced, it will be important to determine the value of the retirement on the date of marriage if any portion of your retirement is premarital.

 If you are going through a divorce, or are considering doing so, you may be concerned about how any of your marital property will be valued.
 This division of assets an important, though often contentious, part of the property separation process.
 It doesn’t have to be.
 The numbers never lie.
 With the right attorney and experts (if necessary) on your side, you will be able to easily determine the specifics for a fair and equitable division of property.
 You can count on having Emy Cordano, a skilled Salt Lake City divorce attorney, by your side to handle this issue for you.
-You can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.